laharianegama/portfolio/README.md

 ## WORK EXPERIENCE
 ### CAPGEMINI | Senior Software Engineer | INDIA (_October 2022 - August 2023_)
--- Collaborated with development team to resolve 50+ tickets on management platform to modify and maintain client websites and improving customer satisfaction by 20%. <br>
+ - Collaborated with development team to resolve 50+ tickets on management platform to modify and maintain client websites and improving customer satisfaction by 20%
  - Optimized functions for user-friendly interfaces and seamless functionality to enhance the overall user experience, resource management and contributed to a 25% reduction in application load times.</p>

 ### CAPGEMINI | SeniorAnalyst Intern | INDIA (_March 2022 - May 2022_)
-- Participated in design discussions and propose solutions that effectively balanced user requirements with technical considerations, resulting in enhanced product functionality.<br>
+- Participated in design discussions and propose solutions that effectively balanced user requirements with technical considerations, resulting in enhanced product functionality
 - Worked on Java full-stack applications to deliver robust solutions leveraging cutting-edge frameworks that streamlined processes and improved user experiences.

 ### ACM VNRVJIET Technical Team Member | INDIA (_2018 - 2022_)
  - Actively organized events, leadership sessions, and technical workshops through event planning and management.